This article is an excerpt from my book about Data-Oriented Programming.

 "Great!
 Now that I understand the meaning of each kind of arrow.
 "Where should I look first?"
 Dave asks

-"I think you should start from Library
+"I think you should start from Library."

-object does nothing on its own, it delegates everything to objects it owns:
+Library classIn terms of code, a Library object does nothing on its own, it delegates everything to objects it owns:

 -